Groups of F-Type: Hyperbolic Groups of F-Type

-For the proof we just consider $G$ as a quotient of a cyclically pinched one-relator group and extend the arguments in \cite{Cio}.
-Then we use the solution of Nielsen's realization problem, see \cite{233}.
+Now let $G$ be hyperbolic.
+We just consider $G$ as a quotient of the cyclically pinched one-relator group where the $a_i$ all have infinite order.
+Next we extend the arguments in \cite{Cio}.
+Then we use the solution of Nielsen's realization problem by S.\,P\,.~Kerckhoff in \cite{E8} (see also \cite{233} for many details and applications.)\end{proof}

 We end this section with the following conjecture.

 \begin{conj}Let $H$ be a finitely generated, non-elementary subgroup of $\PSL(2,\mathbb{R})$.
 Then $H$ is finitely presented. \end{conj}